pnnl/GeoCLUSTER/README.md

 ### Apache Web Server

 A Dash app is a web framework, but without a web server, Dash apps can only run on localhost where only you can access them on your own machine ([see Running *GeoCLUSTER* Locally](#local)).
 To deploy and share *GeoCLUSTER* with a public IP or domain name, it needs a virtual web server, like Apache. **Apache** is an open-source HTTP server for modern operating systems, and it can communicate over networks from client to server using the TCP/IP protocol.
-The TCP/IP protocol specifies how devices exchange data over the internet to one another via channels of communication (TPC) and routes and addresses (IP).
-Apache can be used for a various protocols, but the most common is HTTP/S.
+The TCP/IP protocol specifies how devices exchange data over the internet to one another via channels of communication (TCP) and routes and addresses (IP).
+Apache can be used for various protocols, but the most common is HTTP/S.

 Apache version 2.4.56 is recommended.